Team-Earth-Quake-Detector/team_1_earth_quake_detector/README.md

 - With the help of the location (longitude & latitude) of each earthquake and the current or inserted location from the user, we were able to append some geo data calculations:
   > ***Filter radius:***
-  > With this method, we can only show earthquaked wich are in the given/inserted radius of the user.
+  > With this method, we can filter earthquakes that occurred within the user specified radius.
-  > If the user does not filter by the radius, we set a default value of ???
+  > If the user does not enter a different radius, we set a default value of 250 km.
   >
   > ***Distance:***
-  > With this method, we can calculate the distance between the given location of the user and each earthquake in kilometer
+  > With this method, we can calculate the distance between the user specified location and each earthquake in kilometer.
   >
   > ***Number of earthquakes:***
-  > With this method, we can count the number of earthquakes in the given radius and represent the amount of earthquakes on our website
+  > With this method, we can count the number of earthquakes in the given radius and display the amount of earthquakes on our website.
   >
   > ***Closest Earthquake***
-  > Whit this method, we can represent the closed earthquake to the user on our website.
+  > With this method, we can report the closest earthquake to the user specified location on our website.

 ### 5.3 Geo data visualization with OpenStreetMaps
-- We created a map with the folium package, to visualize the earthquakes and someother cool features and add-ons.
+- We created a map with the folium package to visualize the earthquakes and to implement some other cool features and add-ons.
     >
     > ***Earthquake Overlay:***
-    > - This overlay adds the earthquakes from the API to the folium map and represents them though circles in different sizes and colours, depending on the magnitude of each earthquake.
+    > - This overlay adds the earthquakes from the API to the folium map and depicts them through circles in different sizes and colours, depending on the magnitude of the respective earthquake.
-    > - It sets a marker to the current location of the user as default or to the inserted location of the user.
+    > - It sets a marker to the current location of the user per default or according to the user specified location.
-    > - It also draws a line from the current location to the earthquakes in the radius, to make it  user friendlier to find the nearest earthquakes.
+    > - It is also possible to insert lines from the current location to the earthquakes making it easier for the user to find the nearest earthquake.
-    > - If the user hovers over a earthquake, some detailled information about the earthquake, like timestamp, magnitude and distance pop up.
+    > - If the user hovers over an earthquake, additional information about the earthquake, like timestamp, magnitude and distance appear.

     > ***Tectonic Overlay:***
     > - This overlay adds the tectonic plates to the map.
 The user can enable or disable the tectonic plates by ticking or unticking the box in the layer control     > on the top right of the map.

 ### 5.4 Web frontend development & Web-service backend development
-- To setup a interactive and intuitive website, we used the flask package.
+- To set up a interactive and intuitive website, we used the flask package.
 See 6.8 for details on how flask works.
 - In total, our website consists of the following three html pages:
 1. Home - index.html
 2. About Us - about_us.html